MariaGabrielaAlvesZuppardo/MariaGabrielaAlvesZuppardo/README.md

 <!-- Título e Descrição -->
 <h1 align="center">Hello, I'm Gabriela Zuppardo!</h1>
-<p align="center">"I am a Pernambucan woman, in the prime of my twenties, a researcher, fascinated by science and technology, who, through programming, tries to make her mark on the world.
+<p align="center">"I am a Brazilian woman, in the prime of my twenties, a researcher, fascinated by science and technology, who, through programming, tries to make her mark on the world.
 I am a student of Internet Systems, and this is my world.
 Welcome!"</p>
 <p align="center"> "Measuring programming progress by lines of code is like measuring aircraft building progress by weight." - Bill Gates</p>